 This paper provides two contributions to the study of Realtime CORBA middleware for DRE applications.
 First, we identify potential problems with ensuring predictable behavior in conventional middleware by examining the end-to-end critical code path of a remote invocation and identifying sources of unbounded priority inversions.
 Experimental results then illustrate how the problems we identify can yield unpredictable behavior in conventional middleware platforms.
-Second, we present design techniques for ensuring real-time QoS in middleware.
+Second, we present design techniques for providing real-time QoS guarantees in middleware.
 We show how middleware can be redesigned to use non-multiplexed resources to eliminate sources of unbounded priority inversion.
-The empirical results in this paper are conducted using TAO, which is widely-used and open-source DRE middleware compliant with the Real-time CORBA specification.
+The empirical results in this paper are conducted using TAO, which is widely-used, open-source, Real-time CORBA-compliant DRE middleware.